tsbinns/tsbinns.github.io/CV.md

       &mdash; Supervisor: Prof. Wolf-Julian Neumann
     </h4>
     <p class="CV-desc">
-      For the project of my <a href="#Charite_PhD">PhD</a>, I am investigating oscillatory activity in invasive neural recordings from Parkinson's disease patients to identify biomarkers for use in next-generation, machine learning-based deep brain stimulation treatments (see my paper in <i>Nature Communications</i>, Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1038/s41467-025-58825-z" target="_blank">10.1038/s41467-025-58825-z</a> for results).
-Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my <a href="#OSS">open-source software work</a> for more information), in collaboration with my work in the <a href="#QAI_Lab">Quality in Artificial Intelligence Group</a>.
-Through this project, I am further developing my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.
+      For the project of my <a href="#Charite_PhD">PhD</a>, I investigated oscillatory activity in invasive neural recordings from Parkinson's disease patients to identify biomarkers for use in next-generation, machine learning-based deep brain stimulation treatments (see my paper in <i>Nature Communications</i>, Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1038/s41467-025-58825-z" target="_blank">10.1038/s41467-025-58825-z</a> for results).
+Furthermore, I developed and contributed to open-source packages, making the advanced signal analysis techniques which I used in my project available to the wider community (see my <a href="#OSS">open-source software work</a> for more information), in collaboration with my work in the <a href="#QAI_Lab">Quality in Artificial Intelligence Group</a>.
+Through this project, I further developed my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.
     </p>

   <h3 class="CV-header"><a id="QAI_Lab" class="section-ID">03/2022 - &zwj;12/2024</a></h3>